UniMath/agda-unimath/src/commutative-algebra/precategory-of-commutative-rings.lagda.md

 ## Definitions

-### The large precategory of commutative rings as a full large subprecategory of rings
+### The precategory of commutative rings as a full subprecategory of rings

 ```agda
 Commutative-Ring-Full-Large-Subprecategory :